OUR VALUES

 Are our products recyclable?

-If, after the year has ended, you manage to part with your planner, please note that the covers of the Mini, Mini-E, Euro, Kibo, Baro, Baro-E, Garbo, Garbo-E, Buro et Maxi planners are made of paper and carton: they are recyclable.
+If, after the year has ended, you manage to part with your planner, please note that the covers of the Mini, Mini-E, Euro, Kibo, Baro, Baro-E, Garbo, Garbo-E, Buro, Maxi, and Memo planners are made of paper and carton: they are recyclable.

 Inspired by tradition